elixir-lang/elixir/lib/elixir/pages/Guards.md

 In guards, when functions would normally raise exceptions, they cause the guard to fail instead.

-For example, the `tuple_size/1` function only works with tuple.
+For example, the `tuple_size/1` function only works with tuples.
 If we use it with anything else, an argument error is raised:

 ```elixir
 iex> tuple_size("hello")